RHINE RIVER – WHEN TO VISIT

 Upper Middle Rhine Valley with its impressive castles and idyllic landscape represents a UNESCO-protected World Heritage and – for the good reasons.
 The Rhine, 1 230 km (764 mi) long, flowing through territories of six countries (Switzerland, Liechtenstein, Austria, Germany, France, Netherlands), is the second-longest river in Central and Western Europe (after the Danube).

 It takes less than 1 hour to come to Rüdesheim am Rhein or Bingen, Rheiland-Pfalz from Frankfurt by car or a regional train to start a river cruise.
 You can choose whether to come to the left or right side of the river, e.g. the regional train RE2 from Frankfurt, connected to Bingen on the left side of Rhine, on weekends leaves every 2 hours at 7:06, 8:08, 10:08 and so on.
+The RB10 train from Frankfurt stopping in Rüdesheim am Rhein runs hourly.
 You can check the current schedule at the site of the German railway (Deutsche Bahn website).

-We came to Bingen at about 11am on Friday in June, calmly parked our car for 4 euro per day and got a round boat trip at 2pm for about 4.5-5 hours for 21 euro adult/10.5 euro student price.
-The way downstream from Bingen to Loreley / St. Goathausen took us 1.5 hour and a way back against the current 2.5 hours.
+The round boat trip from Rüdesheim or Bingen takes about 4.5-5 hours and costs 21 euro adult/10.5 euro student price (in 2017).
+The way downstream from Bingen to Loreley / St. Goathausen took me 1.5 hour and a way back against the current 2.5 hours.
 I posted a map below to show what this way means being translated in a number of castled seen.
-Taking such a round trip would give you a plenty of photo opportunities!, however, be aware that if you start your trip middle of the day in summer (as we did), the left bank will be sun-lit and this is why you often will see no blue sky on my photos.
+Taking such a round trip would give you a plenty of photo opportunities!, however, be aware that if you start your trip middle of the day in summer (as I did), the left bank will be sun-lit and this is why you often will see no blue sky on my photos.
 However, the way back will reward the patient photographers!
 Be sure to bring your hat and sunglasses, most likely there will be no spot to hide from the sunshine on the deck.

 As the journey begins, there hardly will be any minute without a picturesque castle or pretty town in view!
 Visiting the castles is a dounting thing, though.
 Most of them are normally closed for visiting, and those which are open are needed to be checked in advance, as open months and hours might be limited or reservation with a tourist group is required.
 Just check in advance!
 Some castles and fortresses now serve as fancy restaurants and hotels (sounds like an easy idea for a Valentine’s day?).